-I’ve been working with Unison Colour for nearly a year.
+I’ve been working with Unison Colour for since Lockdown 2020.
 Becoming a Unison Colour Associate Artist was a huge honour and I’ve been lucky enough to work with Unison on several projects.
 My 5 Day Challenge saw nearly 1000 people from all over the world create Old Harry Rocks!

 Helen Bullock, or Unison Helen, as we fondly refer to her, is our lead contact at Unison Colour.
 She has nurtured and developed individual projects with all of the Associate Artists at Unison Colour.
 I look forward to our regular chats, she’s always encouraging and gives great feedback on my ideas for future workshops or artworks themes.
 They recently encouraged me to develop a 16 Half Stick Seascape Set for my new students.